tantek

 Successes

-Examples of multitasking successes:
+Examples of *common* multitasking successes:

 • Video games. any kid playing a moderately complex simulated world video game (Sims, Civilization, Command & Conquer).
 In these games typically you must maintain, in realtime, multiple objectives across multiple areas of a "map".
 It's not easy to do at first, but by both watching others do it, and practicing it yourself, you can become increasingly good at it.
 Pretty much anyone that has played these video games for at least a few hours is familiar with this experience of increasing skill in this particular example of multitasking.